 WVDED will conduct a monitoring of each subrecipient at least once a year, provide a written report to the subrecipient, and maintain both electronic and physical files related to monitoring which are accessible to DOE during its monitoring visits.
-Monitoring of all dwellings which received services provided by Weatherization Readiness Funds (WRFs) will be included in PY 2022.
-The monitoring tools utilized by WVDED are based off tools and templates provided by DOE through WPN 20-4.
+The monitoring tools utilized by WVDED are based on tools and templates provided by DOE through WPN 20-4 Updated Weatherization Assistance Program Monitoring Guidance and WAP Memorandum 015 - Weatherization Financial Toolkit - 2 CFR 200 Regulations and Procurement Procedures.
 WVDED has revised monitoring tools and forms to reflect the updated guidance as well as WV WAP SWS references.
 WVDED has also developed a monitoring module of the database management system to be used for formation of monitoring reports, QIPs, and other monitoring process aspects.

-WVDED will also conduct periodic off--site, desktop monitoring utilizing the data management system used to track all weatherization work, at times coupled with the statistical management tool and related analytical spreadsheets used to track production, expenditures, and other performance indicators.
-This process will serve as a pre monitoring activity as well as routine review and oversight as needed.
+WVDED will also conduct periodic off-site, desktop monitoring utilizing the data management system used to track all weatherization work, at times coupled with the statistical management tool and related analytical spreadsheets used to track production, expenditures, and other performance indicators.
+This process will serve as a pre-monitoring activity as well as routine review and oversight as needed.